datalad-handbook/book/docs/basics/101-136-history.rst

       # d, drop <commit> = remove commit
       # l, label <label> = label current HEAD with a name

-   Below the list are instructions on how to apply different possible options to the commits.
-   To reword the top-most commit message in this list (``8503f26 Add note on adding siblings``, three commits back in the history), exchange the word ``pick`` in the beginning of the line with the word ``reword`` or simply ``r`` like this::
+   An interactive rebase allows to apply various modifying actions to any number of commits in the list.
+Below the list are descriptions of these different actions.
+Among them is "reword", which lets you "edit the commit message".
+To apply this action and reword the top-most commit message in this list (``8503f26 Add note on adding siblings``, three commits back in the history), exchange the word ``pick`` in the beginning of the line with the word ``reword`` or simply ``r`` like this::